 Nakatsugawa Station is a small station on the Chuo Main Line, running from Nagano to Nagoya.
 It is one of several convenient stops for visitors heading to and from the Nakasendo Trail.
+On this page you will find the following information:

 Both local and limited express services operate on the Chuo Main Line.
 As a stop on all limited express services, we recommend always using those services when moving to and from Nakatsugawa Station.